9 Healthy Snacks You Can Prep in 5 Minutes or Less

 Plain, nonfat Greek yogurt

-Fancy up your snack by adding a sprinkle of unsweetened coconut flakes, no-sugar-added granola or a handful of fresh berries.
+Fancy up your snack by adding a sprinkle of unsweetened coconut flakes, no-sugar-added granola, or a handful of fresh berries.

 A morsel of dark chocolate

-Occasional indulgences are OK, and even encouraged by some nutritionists.
+Occasional indulgences are okay and even encouraged by some nutritionists.
 Turn to dark chocolate when you’re looking to splurge.
-This rich candy contains antioxidants, like flavanols, that help ward off damage from free radicals and improve vascular health.
-Don’t munch more than one or two squares per day, though.
-Beware of noshing too late at night too; chocolate contains caffeine, which could make falling asleep a challenge.
+This rich sweet contains antioxidants, like flavanols, that help ward off damage from free radicals and improve vascular health.

 Apple or celery with nut butter